 Traditionally this has been the most volatile category, being somewhat sensitive to the broad range of characteristics encompassed within this size of property.
-Nevertheless the trend has been broadly upward since 2002.
-The rate of increase for the first nine months of 2006 (up 6% on 2005) was similar to that seen for the other categories of house.
+Nevertheless the trend has been broadly upward since 2002 and the mean price recorded in 2006 (\pounds 493,000) was up 41⁄2% on 2005.